Effective date: 5/25/2018

 We implement a variety of security measures when a user enters, submits, or accesses their information to maintain the safety of your personal information.

-Although we take every possible measure to provide secure Services we cannot fully control and therefore cannot be liable for service interruptions, intrusions, errors, loss of data, or any other interference with the use of the Services as a result of security related incidents.
+Although we take every possible measure to provide secure Services threats are constantly evolving, and new risks appear regularly and therefore Clarizen cannot be liable for service interruptions, intrusions, errors, loss of data, or any other interference with the use of the Services as a result of security related incidents.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (like Internet Explorer) settings.
 Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.